 In another approach to the allegory, Milton (the expounder of the Creation and

 the Fall and the origins of fallen sexuality and the divisions between man, woman and the Divine) must CORRECT his own mythic

 structure of Adam, Eve, and all that-- Ololon-Sophia partakes in a macrocosmic drama in which the Creation of the material

 universe IS the Cosmic Fall, a fundamentally Gnostic theodicy central to Blake's correction of Milton’s theodicy.
 Blake

 holds that this Fall has little to do with sexuality and moreover that existence of evil in the world is not Mankind’s

 3) Tropological level = Beulah.
-Ololon here is
+Ololon here

 the modern world.
 These would be the wive- and daughter- religions troped out from the life of Jesus and his attempt to restore

 First Temple practice.
 If I were to characterize these universalisms, I would characterize the "wifes" as the Roman,